Katie Fitch: Series 3

-During a party in the woods, Katie tries to be the head of the party but fails due to Effy finding shrooms and her closeness to the rest of the gang.
-Katie makes it very apparent that she doesn't want Effy there, After Cook crashes the party and reveals that Effy doesn't want him anymore, Katie grows more anxious that Effy instead wants Freddie, leading to her heading off in the woods alone.
-Cook continues and reveals to Effy he has been sleeping with Pandora repeatedly which also after which Effy starts to suffer from a bad trip.
-It's then she meets Katie again; what happens next is never really clarified as Effy is tripping and the scene is told from her point of view.
-Katie goes from comforting her to telling her about bugs in her hair, then acting as if this never happened.
-Katie then breaks down in tears and begs Effy to not take Freddie from her, but when she tries to comfort her, Katie becomes hostile.
-Claiming that she couldn't take him if she tried, she tackles Effy to the floor and starts rubbing her face in the mud before flipping her over, strangling and slapping her.
-This causes Effy to freak out and grab the closest thing she could find, a rock, into Katie's head, knocking her unconscious.
+In "Effy", the group (minus Cook) have a party in the woods, where Katie and Effy's competitive nature regarding their 'queen bee' status is made clear.
+After Cook crashes the party and reveals that Effy doesn't want him anymore, Katie grows more anxious that Effy instead wants Freddie, leading to her heading off in the woods alone.
+Effy starts to suffer from a bad trip, having taken mushrooms.
+She meets Katie again; eventually, the two come to blows, with Katie pinning Effy down and spitting on her before attempting to choke her, prompting Effy to pick up a rock and strike Katie in self-defense.
 Effy returns to the camp and has sex with Freddie, but the next morning when people question Katie's whereabouts she says nothing, ashamed and unsure of what to do.
 Eventually Effy calls an unknown person (presumably the police or an ambulance) and requests they come and get Katie.

-Katie's injuries (9 stitches in her head as well as various bruises) make her too embarrassed to leave the house, so Emily disguises herself as her sister and sits for her exam.
+In "Katie and Emily", Katie's injuries as a result of her fight with Effy make her too embarrassed to leave the house, so Emily disguises herself as her sister and sits for her exam.
 Katie ignores Emily when her sister comes out to her, telling her "you're not gay, you're just stupid".
 She later confronts Naomi after Emily comes out to her parents, telling her to stay away from Emily.
-She tells Naomi that Emily slept with JJ while she and Naomi were having problems; thus causing Emily and Naomi to fight.
-This enables Emily and Katie to go to the school ball with JJ and Freddie (respectively).
-However, Katie acknowledges to Freddie that she knows she is second choice to Effy.
+Freddie reveals to her that JJ had sex with Emily, and she guilt-trips Freddie to going to the coolege ball with her, and sets up Emily and JJ.
+Katie intercepts Naomi's phone call to Emily and tricks Naomi into meeting with her, where she reveals Emily's affair with JJ and warns Naomi not to come to the ball.

 Eventually, Naomi shows up at the ball and Katie pulls her aside and reminds her to stop talking to Emily.
 However, Emily overhears what Katie did and they both begin to fight.
 Emily gains the upper hand but doesn't hurt her sister, instead picking her up and saying that she loves Katie, but she isn't her; Emily is gay and is in love with Naomi.
 Katie finally seems to accept that her sister is her own person.